 Manage personal information

-Services which operate online or within cloud technologies usually require certain personal details to create an account.
+Privacy and Data Security are important considerations when using services which operate online or within cloud technologies.
+These services usually require certain personal details to create an account or ‘login’.
 Such services also usually provide an opportunity for personal information to be created within the space by the teacher and/or the student.
-Parents must give their consent knowing what information has been provided, who is able to see it and where it is stored.
-The intent of the space must also be understood.

-Schools can undertake a privacy impact assessment (PIA) to identify and consider the privacy impacts of online services they would like to use.
+privacy impact assessment (PIA) to identify and consider the privacy impacts of school-wide online services they have chosen to implement.

-Schools must also have parent consent before publishing, reproducing or communicating a student’s work, information or image.
+Copyright and intellectual property obligations mean that schools must have parent consent before publishing, reproducing or communicating a student’s work, information or image.
 Schools should understand that while consent can be freely given, it can also be withdrawn at any time.
 If consent is withdrawn, the school must remove the content/resource or access immediately.
-See: Consent forms

 Acceptable use agreements